Hildebrand Law, P.C. mobile logo

 Benefits paid for wage replacement and to reimburse medical expenses are community assets, and the burden is on the claimant to show what portion of his FECA benefits, if any, constituted compensation for injury to his personal well-being.

 If you need information about personal injury awards and divorce in Arizona without financial documentation, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.